BeSpunky/angular-zen/wiki/LanguageIntegrationModule/Implementing-in-a-library.md

+> Consider using this service with [LocalizedRouteAware](LocalizedRouteAware-(abstract).html) for faster bootstrapping.

-Your bridge to the language services of your user's app is the `LanguageIntegrationService`.
+Your bridge to the language services of your user's app is the [`LanguageIntegrationService`](/injectables/LanguageIntegrationService.html).
 Inject it into your services and components and your library will be able to get the supported languages, perform translations and more.

-> Consider using [LocalizedRouteAware](LocalizedRouteAware-(abstract).html) for faster bootstrapping.

 ## Preparation
 ### `enabled` - Vefiying integration presence